 L: A language system that can express p.r. functions.

 wff: A well formed formula in that language.

-g.n.: A Gödel number of an expression of the language LA.
+g.n.: A Gödel number of an expression of the language L.

-Theorem 31: There is a p.r. function diag(n) which, when applied to a number n which is the g.n. of some LA wff with one free variable, yields the g.n. of that wff ’s diagonalization, and yields n otherwise.
+Theorem 32: There is a p.r. function diag(n) which, when applied to a number n which is the g.n. of some L wff with one free variable, yields the g.n. of that wff ’s diagonalization, and yields 0 otherwise.

-Proof: Consider this procedure.
-Try treating n as a g.n., and seek to decode it.
-If you don’t get an expression with one free variable, return n.
-Otherwise you get a wff φ and can form the wff φ( n ), which is its diagonalization.
-Then work out the g.n. of this result to compute diag(n).
+Proof: Try treating n as a g.n., and seek to decode it.
+If you don’t get an expression with one free variable, return 0.
+Otherwise you get a wff of the type φ(x) and can form the wff φ( n ), which is its diagonalization (since by assumption n is its g.n.).
+Then we work out the g.n. of this resulting wff to compute diag(n).
 This procedure doesn’t involve any unbounded searches.
-So we again will be able to program the procedure using just ‘for’ loops.
+So we will be able to program the procedure using just ‘for’ loops.
 Hence diag is a p.r. function.